eobolo/alu-shell/permissions/README.md

 14-change_owner_and_group:a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

 15-symbolic_link_permissions:a script that changes the owner and the group owner of _hello to vincent and staff respectively.

+16-if_only:a script that changes the owner of the file hello to vincent only if it is owned by the user guillaume.